PierreSenellart/provsql/doc/source/user/casestudy3.rst

 Add Boolean provenance evaluation to mark which results are fully wheelchair-accessible along *every* leg.
-Because the query returns one row per trip (each with its own provenance circuit), materialize the result first and then aggregate per destination.
-We focus on bus route **391** (Bagneux – Meudon), which has a mix of accessible and inaccessible stops:
+Because the query returns one row per trip (each with its own provenance circuit), materialize the result first and then aggregate per destination:

 .. code-block:: postgresql